-Located in downtown Tampa, the 19,764 seat St. Pete Times Forum (formerly the Ice Palace) became the home of the Tampa Bay Lightning in October, 1996.
+Located in downtown Tampa, the 19,764 seat Tampa Bay Times Forum (formerly the Ice Palace and St. Pete Times Forum) became the home of the Tampa Bay Lightning in October, 1996.
 Situated on the Garrison Channel between the Florida Aquarium and the Tampa Convention Center, the 600,000 square foot arena is designed for hockey but will house over 150 events annually with seating capacity expanded to 20,500 for basketball and up to 21,500 for center-staged events.

-The St. Pete Times Forum features 28 luxury suites just 20 rows from the playing surface and another tier of 43 on a higher level.
+The Tampa Bay Times Forum features 28 luxury suites just 20 rows from the playing surface and another tier of 43 on a higher level.
 Each suite includes 12 cushion theater-style seats in front of a sliding glass wall which may be opened or closed to the remainder of the suite which will have catered dining, private bar and restaurant service, private restrooms and personal furnishing features.
-In addition, suiteholders have access to a suite-holders only parking lot with a private enterance to the St. Pete Times Forum, and first choice at other headlining events in the area.
+In addition, suiteholders have access to a suite-holders only parking lot with a private enterance to the Tampa Bay Times Forum, and first choice at other headlining events in the area.

 Images Courtesy Paul Munsey

-The St. Pete Times Forum was financed by a unique public/private partnership, including the City of Tampa, Hillsborough County, the state of Florida, and Lightning Partners, Ltd. Total cost of the project was estimated at $160 million.
+The Tampa Bay Times Forum was financed by a unique public/private partnership, including the City of Tampa, Hillsborough County, the state of Florida, and Lightning Partners, Ltd. Total cost of the project was estimated at $160 million.
 Ellerbe Becket designed the facility and Huber, Hunt, and Nichols was the construction contractor.

 October 21, 1996 AP - On a night that they opened their $160 million St. Pete Times Forum, the Tampa Bay Lightning gave their fans something to remember.
 The New York Rangers probably won't forget it, either.